gfarnadi/gfarnadi.github.io/student.md

 [EQUAL Lab Wiki]()

 ## Open Opportunities
-EQUAL lab has one open **PhD position at McGill University for Fall 2024**, focusing on fairness and privacy auditing of Generaative AI.
+EQUAL lab has one open **PhD position at McGill University for Fall 2024**, focusing on fairness and privacy auditing of generative models.
 If you have a solid background and keen interest in responsible AI and are enthusiastic about joining our lab, please follow the application instructions outlined below.

 ## Current students